TWvR/AneufinderFileFilter/README.md

 The 'Run_AneufinderFileFilter'-script is subdivided in multiple sections to create a good overview of the different settings.
 Prior to each run you probably like to give your project a new name, assign the correct input folder and check the filtering and plotting settings.

 After making all required adjustments, run the code line-by-line.
 The actual filtering is commenced at the end of the run script by running  __AneufinderFileFilter(sampleIDs)__.
-Soon thereafter you will be prompted to quickly check filter settings; if correct, please enter 'Y' to initialize the filtering.
+Soon thereafter you will be prompted to quickly check filter settings; if correct, please enter 'Y' to continue the script.

 ## Options